 If your child is of school age, you’ll want to think through the various options for education.

 If you’re a qualified teacher in your home country, you're fit to teach at an international school where most benefits packages will include free tuition for your dependents.
 If you’re planning to teach at a government school or a language institution, you’ll have to consider other options such as homeschool and online courses, or simply enrolling them at the school where you’ll work.
 Ask the hiring staff what others in your situation have done in the past, and seek their suggestions.

 3. Language Barriers

-If your children are younger than five, they’ll pick up the local language quite quickly just by playing outside with the neighbor kids.
-If they’re much older, say teenagers, you’ll want to question if this will be an issue.
+If your children are younger than five, they’ll probably pick up the local language quite quickly just by playing outside with the neighbor kids.
+If they’re much older, say, teenagers, you’ll want to question if this will be an issue.
 Ask them about their interest in learning the language and decide if language lessons are a necessary component to your travels.
 This will be a primary issue especially if you plan to enroll them in a public institution where only the local language is spoken.

-5. Living Arrangements
+4. Living Arrangements

-6. Leisure activities
+5. Leisure activities

 It’s important to consider how your children will spend their free time in a culture vastly different from their own.
-Do they want to take up Tai kwon do lessons, learn to play the guitar, focus on learning the language?
+Do they want to take up Tai Kwon Do lessons, learn to play the guitar, focus on learning the language?
 Will they put up a fight if they're unable to keep up with their favorite sports and hobbies abroad?

 It will likely take time for them to make friends and settle in, and you don’t want boredom to interfere with the experience in a negative light.
 Speak with them about how they want to fill their downtime, and urge them to do their own research on things to do in the country.
 Encourage them to look at this as an opportunity to grow in unexpected ways, and potentially have an incredible, life-changing experience.